Jeremy enjoys gaming when not helping manage the college he graduated from.

 Of course, you should tailor your choice based on your villagers' skill (don't fail a challenging mission just because its rewards sounded better), but in cases where the difficulties are similar, you can often deduce which path will lead to the rewards you need.

 10. Choose Cave Options With Numerous Pass Values

-Another spelunking tip: when exploring the caves, note that several routes offer different success levels with scaling rewards.
-For instance, one choice might have a strict pass/fail value of four, while the other will succeed with three, but bestow a better reward if you can get to six.
+Another spelunking tip: When exploring the caves, note that several routes offer different success levels with scaling rewards.
+For instance, one choice might have a strict pass/fail value of four, while the other will succeed with three but bestow a better reward if you can get to six.

-Expansions and Where to Buy Above and Below
+Above and Below Expansions

 My girlfriend (who isn't as heavy into gaming) loves Above and Below as much as I do, and it's certainly in my top five favorite board games ever made.
 Prices range from $30-50, which really isn't bad for a set with so many quality components, and I highly recommend testing it within your own gaming group.

 The base pack provides more than enough cards for numerous matches, but the game also offers an official expansion with additional cave adventures.
-Plus, if you purchase follow-up Near and Far (another recommended gem designed by Red Raven games), its townsfolk can also be used in Above and Below, essentially offering a stand-alone game that doubles as an AaB expansion.
+Plus, if you purchase the follow-up game Near and Far (another recommended gem designed by Red Raven games), its townsfolk can also be used in Above and Below, essentially offering a stand-alone game that doubles as an AaB expansion.

 © 2019 Jeremy Gill